Human sperm competition: Sperm competition in other primates

-The relative size of human male testes is comparable to those primates who have single-male (monogamous or polygynous) mating systems, such as gorillas and orangutans, while it is smaller when compared to primates with polyandrous mating systems, such as bonobos and chimpanzees.
+The relative size of human male testes is bigger than those primates who have single-male (monogamous or polygynous) mating systems, such as gorillas and orangutans, while it is smaller when compared to primates with polyandrous mating systems, such as bonobos and chimpanzees.
 While it is possible that the large testis size of some primates could be due to seasonal breeding (and consequently a need to fertilize a large number of females in a short period of time), evidence suggests that primate groups with multi-male mating systems have significantly larger testes than do primates groups with single-male mating systems, regardless of whether that species exhibits seasonal breeding.
 Similarly, primate species with high levels of sperm competition also have larger ejaculate volumes and larger sperm midpieces.

 Unlike all other Old World great apes and monkeys, humans do not have a baculum (penile bone).
 Dixson demonstrated that increased baculum length is associated with primates who live in dispersed groups, while small bacula are found in primates who live in pairs.
 Those primates that have multi-male mating systems tend to have bacula that are larger in size, in addition to prolongation of post-ejaculatory intromission and larger relative testis size.